-If there’s one thing I’ve learned about pet owners, it’s that they would do anything to keep their loved ones healthy.
-I get asked about how to use essential oils for dogs all the time, but I specialize in human research.
-This is why I wanted to feature a special Q & A with my good buddy, Dr. Janet Roark who knows all things related to pets and essentials!
+We get asked about how to use essential oils for dogs and pets all the time, but we specialize in human research.
+This is why we wanted to feature a special Q & A with our friend and colleague, Dr. Janet Roark who knows all things related to pets and essentials!

-- What Pet Owners Need to Know About Essential Oils for Dogs
+What Pet Owners Need to Know About EOs

 Essential oils (EO) are highly concentrated lipid soluble volatile aromatic compounds distilled from plants.
 It is important to note that not all essential oils are created equally.
 When considering whether or not to use essential oils for dogs and other pets, you need to carefully consider the quality of the EO.